-Operational risk is the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
+Operational risk is the risk of loss arising from inadequate or failed internal processes or systems, human error or external events.
+It includes errors, omissions, natural disasters and deliberate acts such as fraud.
 This risk is managed by individual business areas through a series of appropriate controls and procedures.
 Reporting is by exception to the Risk Committee and ultimately the Board.